Liny-TheLynx/Liny-TheLynx/README.md

 🏢 I kind of made a brand.
 Well; see it by yourself at <https://sites.google.com/view/qx-studio>.

-⛏️ I made a Minecraft Server called "Pixel Odyssey SMP" with a discord server (<https://discord.gg/HyrVEatDyX>).
+⛏️ I made a small Minecraft Server called "Pixel Odyssey SMP" with a discord server (<https://discord.gg/HyrVEatDyX>).
+Now it is innactive.
 Does it counts someway?

 ## Frequently asked questions (aka.
 FAQ)